wheels-dev/wheels.dev/guides/working-with-cfwheels/testing-your-application.md

 }
 ```

 Notice the `return` in the `create` action in the `redirectTo()` method?
-The reason for this is quite simple, under the covers, when you call `redirectTo()`, CFWheels is using `cflocation`.
+The reason for this is quite simple, under the covers, when you call `redirectTo()`, Wheels is using `cflocation`.
 As we all know, there is no way to intercept or stop a `cflocation` from happening.
 This can cause quite a number of problems when testing out a controller because you would never be able to get back any information about the redirection.&#x20;

-To work around this, the CFWheels test framework will "delay" the execution of a redirect until after the controller has finished processing.
-This allows CFWheels to gather and present some information to you about what redirection will occur.&#x20;
+To work around this, the Wheels test framework will "delay" the execution of a redirect until after the controller has finished processing.
+This allows Wheels to gather and present some information to you about what redirection will occur.&#x20;

 The drawback to this technique is that the controller will continue processing and as such we need to explicitly exit out of the controller action on our own, thus the reason why we use `return`.